 Whenever a person fails to comply with an antitrust CID, the attorney general may file a petition in district court in the county where the person resides or transacts business and seek to enforce the CID.
 After the court orders compliance with the CID, failure to comply with the final order is punishable as contempt.

 Responding to a CID can be tricky—you must cooperate with the attorney general, while also protecting the financial and reputational interests of your business.
-If your company is served with a CID from the Office of the Attorney General, contact the experienced attorneys at Cobb & Counsel to discuss your options.
+If your company is served with a CID from the Office of the Attorney General, contact experienced counsel to discuss your options.